keunwoochoi/music4all_contrib/README.md

 [Split is here (text files of the track indices)](split-language_only-artist_grouped/)

 This split is a stratification result based on language labels only.
-I used a forked/customized class `StratifiedGroupKFold` as you can se in the [artist-grouped stratification notebook](notebooks/artist-grouped-stratified-split.ipynb).
+I used a forked/customized class `StratifiedGroupKFold` as you can see in the [artist-grouped stratification notebook](notebooks/artist-grouped-stratified-split.ipynb).
 See the distributions of training set (top) and testing set (bottom).

 ![training-set-split-language_only](figures/occurrence--split-language_only-artist_grouped-training-log.png)

 ![testing-set-split-language_only](figures/occurrence--split-language_only-artist_grouped-testing-log.png)

 Note that in the testing set, there is no item with language labels: `{'pa', 'lv', 'he', 'cs', 'bg'}`.
+In practice, probably we can only use top 10-30 languages.

+Also note that in language label, the second popular label is `INTRUMENTAL` (mind the typo).
+This means one would want to ignore this label so that the experiment is not mixed with 'singing vs instrumental classification'.

 ## Few more plots